connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

         queue.append(node.left)
 ```

-This is quite similar to the above example, except that we append the right node before the left node.
+This is quite similar to the above DFS example, except that we push the right node on the stack before the left node.

 For a DFS that is explicitly in-order: